kasugaijin/hash-compare/README.md

 * hash_compare_spec.rb contains the test suite for class HashCompare.
 All tests pass.

 **To Run**
-* clone this repo and open the project directory in terminal and load 'load_compare.rb'.
+* clone this repo and open the project directory in terminal and cd to /lib, then rub irb and enter `load 'load_compare.rb'`.
 * you can change the hashes being evaluated by modifying the module in 'hashes.rb'.
 * you can run the deep or shallow compare by modifying the method call at the bottom of 'load_compare.rb'